Shareable Configs

 Creating a Shareable Config

-Shareable configs are simply npm packages that export a configuration object.
-To start, create a Node.js module like you normally would.
+Shareable configs are simply npm packages exporting a LintHTML configuration object.
+To create one, start by creating a Node.js module like you normally would.

 Create a new index.js